-- Medicare, Medicaid and other Sanctions and Exclusions Practitioner must not be currently sanctioned, excluded, expelled or suspended from any State or Federally funded program including but not limited to the Medicare or Medicaid programs.
-Practitioner must disclose all Medicare and Medicaid sanctions.
+- Medicare, Medicaid and other Sanctions and Exclusions Practitioners must not be currently sanctioned, excluded, expelled or suspended from any State or Federally funded program including but not limited to the Medicare or Medicaid programs.
+Practitioners must disclose all Medicare and Medicaid sanctions.
 If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner.
-Practitioner must disclose all debarments, suspensions, proposals for debarments, exclusions or disqualifications under the non-procurement common rule, or when otherwise declared ineligible from receiving Federal contracts, certain subcontracts, and certain Federal assistance and benefits.
-If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner. - Medicare Opt Out Practitioners currently listed on the Medicare Opt-Out Report may not participate in the Molina network for any Medicare or Duals (Medicare/Medicaid) lines of business. - Social Security Administration Death Master File Practitioners must provide their Social Security number.
-That Social Security number should not be listed on the Social Security Administration Death Master File. - Medicare Preclusion List Practitioners currently listed on the Preclusion List may not participate in the Molina network for any Medicare or Duals (Medicare/Medicaid) lines of business. - Professional Liability Insurance Practitioner must have and maintain professional malpractice liability insurance with limits that meet Molina criteria.
-This coverage shall extend to Molina Members and the Practitioners activities on Molina's behalf.
-Practitioners maintaining coverage under a Federal tort or self-insured are not required to include amounts of coverage on their application for professional or medical malpractice insurance. - Inability to Perform Practitioner must disclose any inability to perform essential functions of a Practitioner in their area of practice with or without reasonable accommodation.
-If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the practitioner. - Lack of Present Illegal Drug Use Practitioner must disclose if they are currently using any illegal drugs/substances. - Criminal Convictions Practitioners must disclose if they have ever had any criminal convictions.
-Practitioners must never have been convicted, including guilty pleas and adjudicated pretrial diversions for crimes against person such as murder, rape, assault and other similar crimes.
-Financial crimes such as extortion, embezzlement, income tax evasion, insurance fraud and other similar crimes.
-Any crime that placed the Medicaid or Medicare program or its beneficiaries at immediate risk, such as a malpractice suit that results in a conviction of criminal neglect or
+Practitioners must disclose all debarments, suspensions, proposals for debarments, exclusions or disqualifications under the non-procurement common rule, or when otherwise declared ineligible from receiving Federal contracts, certain subcontracts, and certain Federal assistance and benefits.
+If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner. - Medicare Opt Out Practitioners currently listed on the Medicare Opt-Out Report may not participate in the Passport network for any Medicare or Duals (Medicare/Medicaid) lines of business. - Social Security Administration Death Master File Practitioners must provide their Social Security number.
+That Social Security number should not be listed on the Social Security Administration Death Master File. - Medicare Preclusion List Practitioners currently listed on the Preclusion List may not participate in the Passport network for any Medicare or Duals (Medicare/Medicaid) lines of business.

-3If a practitioner's application is denied solely because a practitioner has a pending Statement of Charges, Notice of Proposed Disciplinary Action, Notice of Agency Action or the equivalent from any state or governmental professional disciplinary body, the practitioner may reapply as soon as practitioner is able to demonstrate that any pending Statement of Charges, Notice of Proposed Disciplinary Action, Notice of Agency Action, or the equivalent from any state or governmental professional disciplinary body is resolved, even if the application is received less than one year from the date of original denial.
+3 If a practitioner's application is denied solely because a practitioner has a pending Statement of Charges, Notice of Proposed Disciplinary Action, Notice of Agency Action or the equivalent from any state or governmental professional disciplinary body, the practitioner may reapply as soon as practitioner is able to demonstrate that any pending Statement of Charges, Notice of Proposed Disciplinary Action, Notice of Agency Action, or the equivalent from any state or governmental professional disciplinary body is resolved, even if the application is received less than one year from the date of original denial.